cneijenhuis/cneijenhuis/webhook-pitfalls.md

 Workloads in commerce are often spikey.
 Your frontend needs to scale, but for many of the background processes, a viable strategy is to be asynchronous and buffer tasks.
 Webhooks are not a good buffer, because the sender pushes to the receiver.
 If the receiver can pull the work, he can consume it at his own pace.

-As a workaround, the receiver can refuse to accept webhooks under high load, and trust the sender to retry the delivery.
+As a workaround, the receiver can refuse to accept Webhooks under high load, and trust the sender to retry the delivery.
 However, the receiver would refuse incoming requests randomly.
 If the sender doesn't maintain a global FIFO queue (which is quite hard to scale), some tasks may be stuck for hours while others get processed on the first try.

 ## Integration with monitoring systems